Session Replay

 See Compatibility.

-The SDK monitors the application lifecycle events and the view hierarchy, and generates session replay data from the behavior of the app, the content of the screen and the interaction of the user.
+The SDK monitors the application lifecycle events and the view hierarchy, and generates Session Replay data from the behavior of the app, the content of the screen and the interaction of the user.
 These events are then locally stored, and eventually sent to our servers in batches.
 We then aggregate that data to create usable visual information into our Web Application, which you use to gather insights.

 Session Replay has three quality levels available: High, Medium, Low.
 Quality level is defined by the frame rate and the image quality.
 The quality level is defined independently for Wi-Fi and Cellular Network.
 The default level for both is Medium.
 For more information on network data consumption see: Performance Impact section.